 You don’t have to like flying to enjoy the Layovers podcast, but it definitely helps.
 Centered around air travel, the show takes what might be a niche subject and turns it into an entertaining lens through which to analyze geopolitics and current affairs.
 Where many podcasts zoom in when exploring a topic, hosts Paul Papadimitriou and Alex Hunter zoom out, giving a broader view of the global map.
 For example, in a recent episode, Paul and Alex ask if we might have been in a golden age of international travel and didn’t even know it.
 How do we move forward in an era of infection and tighter borders?
 How will political tensions affect free movement?
 These are the sorts of questions we’re all asking, but Layovers isn’t afraid to answer.

 Pushkin has discovered a winning formula with Not Lost, a travel show hosted by podcasting veteran Brendan Francis Newnam.
-You might know him from The Dinner Party Download or perhaps from his writing for The New York Times Magazine and Saveur.
-After ending a long-term project (and a long-term relationship), Newman decided to do what many of us would in his situation: start a podcast.
-Just kidding… he embarked on a foodie adventure in some of the world’s best culinary destinations.
+You may also know him from his writing for The New York Times Magazine and Saveur.
+After ending a long-term project (and a long-term relationship), Newman decided to do what most of us would in his situation — start a podcast.
+Just kidding.
+He actually embarked on a foodie adventure in some of the world’s best culinary destinations.
 The podcast, I’m sure, was just an afterthought.

-Not Lost employs an effective mix of auteur direction, snappy writing, and spontaneous comedy — and that’s before you get to the heart of the show, food.
+Not Lost employs an effective mix of auteur direction, snappy writing, and spontaneous comedy — and that’s before you get to the heart of the show: food.
 A co-production of Pushkin, Topic Studios, and iHeartMedia, the show is as slick as you would expect; any sense of “rough-and-ready” adventure is purely varnish.
 At its core, Not Lost celebrates people, stories, and the rapidly changing world that can only be experienced through extensive travel.
-With episodes recorded from Portugal to Las Vegas, this is another great listen for Bourdain fans.

 You should have been there is a hidden indie gem from across the pond, with a name that pokes fun at the obvious fact that no travel podcast will ever make you feel like you were actually there, but that doesn’t mean this pair won’t try.
 Hosted by journalist Simon Calder and BBC producer Mick Webb, this is a show that isn’t afraid to get a little erudite about adventure, exploring an impressive range of topics, from layover-friendly airports to an entire episode dedicated to the niche subject of “psychogeography.”
 Walter Benjamin, anyone?